tc10815/ParkEzAI/README.md

 #### 3. Parking Lot Status

 * **3.1 Search and Select Lot:**	Unsubscribed users can browse and search parking lots using ParkEZ.
-* **3.2 View Occupancy Shows:** unsubscribed users most optimal space available and occupancy of selected parkng lot.
+* **3.2 View Occupancy Shows:** unsubscribed users most optimal space available and occupancy of selected parking lot.
 View includes ads.
 * **3.3 Access Occupancy Remotely:**	A non GUI element offers occupancy status data through an interface Parking Lot Managers can use with their website.

 #### 4. Advertising Management